ricdezen/nameless_language/README.md

   compiler resolves a reference to a variable, we have to do a linear scan through the array.
 Come up with something more efficient.
 Do you think the additional complexity is worth it?

+- Implement a switch statement.
+For this I think it would be easier for me to avoid fall-through.

 My own:

 - Change the virtual machine from a global to something that can be created and passed around.
 This implies modifying